ATLauncher/ATLauncher/README.md

 -   `Dark` is the default theme and is a dark theme.
 It's a good place to start with some defaults for new dark themes.
 -   `Light` is a light theme.
 It's a good place to start with some defaults for new light themes.
 -   `ATLauncherLaf` is a base class which every theme MUST at some point extend.
-It provides some defaults including our brand colours and some defaults.
+It provides some defaults including our brand colors and some defaults.
 This shouldn't be extended from unless you need absolute power.

 Once you've created your class (look at other themes in the directory for an idea on what you can do), you'll need to create a properties file in the `src/main/resources/com/atlauncher/themes/` directory.
 This properties file is how you setup and change UI elements.
 You should use the existing examples in that directory as examples.

-Last step is to register the theme in the file `src/main/java/com/atlauncher/gui/tabs/settings/GeneralSettingsTab.java`.
+The last step is to register the theme in the file `src/main/java/com/atlauncher/gui/tabs/settings/GeneralSettingsTab.java`.

 Now you can open the launcher and then switch to your theme.